LimaRAF/THREAT/README.md

 Different population metrics are necessary for applying the IUCN criteria A, B, C and D (criterion E is currently not considered in this workflow).
-A new version 2.0 of the `ConR` package (Dauby et al. 2017, Dauby & Lima 2022) was developed to include new functions to calculate most of these metrics.
+A new version 2.0 of the `ConR` package (Dauby et al. 2017, Dauby & Lima 2023) was developed to include new functions to calculate most of these metrics.

-For criterion A, the `ConR` package provides a function for fitting statistical models to the population size vector to obtain the reductions at a specific point in time (`ConR::pop.decline.fit()`), based on linear, exponential, quadratic, logistic and other trends of population decline through time.
+For criterion A, the `ConR` package provides a function for fitting statistical models to the population size vector to obtain the reductions at a specific point in time (`ConR::pop.decline()`), based on linear, exponential, quadratic, logistic and other trends of population decline through time.
 This is important because the time interval of population decline needed for the assessments of criterion A or C (10 years or one-, two- or three-generation lengths - see IUCN 2019) often does not correspond exactly to the observed population sizes for most species.

 For criterion B, the `ConR` package provides functions for calculating the Extent of Occurrence (EOO - `ConR::EOO.computing()`), Area of